-The patachitras of Orissa are icon paintings that include the wall paintings, manuscript painting, palm-leaf etching, and painting on cloth, both cotton and silk.
+The patachitras of Odisha are icon paintings that include the wall paintings, manuscript painting, palm-leaf etching, and painting on cloth, both cotton and silk.
 Chitrakar painters in and around Puri practice this living art form.
 The village of Raghurajpur is where many chitrakars live in an area dedicated to them called Chitrakar Sahe.
-This art of painting on cloth can be traced back to the establishment of the shrine of Lord Jagannath at Puri in Orissa.
+This art of painting on cloth can be traced back to the establishment of the shrine of Lord Jagannath at Puri in Odisha.

 The patachitra when painted on cloth follows a traditional process of preparation of the canvas.
 First the base is prepared by coating the cloth with the soft, white, stone powder of chalk and glue made from